 Details of the principal risks to which the group is exposed are included here in this report.

-The management of information technology (IT) falls within the remit of the CEO who chairs regular meetings of the IT Steering Committee (IT Steerco).
-The IT Steerco consists of responsible IT staff, as well as staff responsible for finance and major IT projects.
-The purpose of the IT Steerco is to address the appropriateness and relevance of the IT infrastructure, monitor and further the progress of major IT projects, information security, the design and maintenance of disaster recovery procedures and related staffing and administrative issues, and the IT Steerco engages necessary external advice and consultation when required.
-Matters of relevance to the business are communicated by the CEO to the Excom, the Audit and Risk Committee or the board, where appropriate.
+The management of information technology (IT) falls within the remit of the CEO, who chairs regular meetings of the IT Steering Committee (IT Steerco).
+The IT Steerco consists of responsible IT staff as well as staff responsible for finance and major IT projects.
+The purpose of the IT Steerco is to address the appropriateness and relevance of the IT infrastructure, monitor and further the progress of major IT projects, information security, the design and maintenance of disaster recovery procedures and related staffing and administrative issues, and the IT Steerco seeks external advice when required.
+Matters of relevance to the business are communicated by the CEO to the Audit and Risk Committee or the board, where appropriate.
 Documented terms of reference for the IT Steerco are not considered necessary, given the degree of involvement by the CEO and senior management on an ongoing basis in these issues.
-In addition, the IT systems are subjected to a detailed annual external audit, which are reported on to the Audit and Risk Committee for attention and action where necessary.
-Disaster recovery is catered for by means of daily
+In addition, the IT systems are subjected to a detailed annual external audit, the results of which are reported on to the Audit and Risk Committee for attention and action where necessary.
+Disaster recovery (DR) is catered for by means of daily back-ups of electronic information and media, which are physically housed in a building separate from where the IT hardware is located.
+The group has also replicated its hardware environment in a separately housed DR area.